Just when I thought that, as Bob Seger might say, I had nothing left to burn and nothing left to prove, I have another camera to profile for you 🙂

 The X-600 is a much more basic camera, which can be a good thing, but it doesn’t have some of the things that made the X-700 so nice.
 For example, it doesn’t have a shutter speed dial on top as in the X-700.
 Instead, the shutter speeds appear in a counter on the top right plate of the camera and appears much like a film counter, which under certain conditions can be hard to see and hard to read.

 There is no exposure compensation dial.
 No ASA/ISO indicator.
-Shutter speeds range from 1s to 1/1000 plus B. There is NO Program mode of any kind on this camera.
+Shutter speeds range from 1s to 1/1000 plus B. There is an Aperture Priority mode which can be engaged via the AUTO settting in the shutter speed selection dial.

 The camera uses two AAA batteries, which I actually like better than the usually hearing aid type batteries seen in the X-700 and other cameras.